 Weekly Spellings – handed out on a Tuesday (glued into planners), to be tested on the following Tuesday.

 - Weekly Maths Homework – to be handed out on a Friday, to be handed back in on the following Wednesday.

 The children are tested every Tuesday on their spellings.
 We have split the children into 2 spelling groups and each group will be given a list of spellings to learn.
 Your child should know which group they are in and will be able to tell you what their spellings are for the week.
 The children will be tested on words they have been learning in class during their ‘No Nonsense Spelling’ programme.
 No Nonsense Spelling Programme is a comprehensive yet accessible progression in the teaching of spelling that we use across school.

 For a full list of spellings see the school website.

 The maths homework is given out every Friday.
 Each week there will be a different focus.
 The homework is to help consolidate what has been taught in maths throughout that week.

-If you have got any questions or queries about any of the homework that is given out, please don’t hesitate to come in and speak to Mr Powell, Mrs Scales, Mrs Wood, or Mrs Gibson about it.
+If you have got any questions or queries about any of the homework that is given out, please don’t hesitate to come in and speak to Mr Powell or Mrs Scales.